-These marble doorknobs are the facelift that your drawers and cabinets need.
+These doorknobs are the facelift that your drawers and cabinets need.
 When you’re wanting to freshen up your space, start with something that you see/use every day for an immediate and noticeable difference (at a very affordable price).
 Opening my kitchen cabinets and bathroom drawers with knobs like this would definitely make the mundane feel chic.

-Even if this curio box sits empty, it’ll do wonders for your space.
+Even if this trinket box sits empty, it’ll do wonders for your space.
 I’m big on wearing lots of dainty jewelry, so for me, this box is an organizational life-saver for my bathroom counter.
 However, I think it would look equally as chic on your living room coffee table or on your bookshelves.

 In all of my cozy and tiny college living spaces, the one thing I always needed more of was storage.
 I wish I had found these hanging shelves earlier, as they add so much functionality and style to whatever room they hang in.
 I’ll be hanging these over my desk for additional surface area.